 Kitchens – where germs thrive due to the presence of food and moisture, are oriented to the East so that the UV rays of the morning Sun kill the microbes.

-WHY IS THE EARTH’S MAGNETIC FIELD SO SIGNIFICANT IN VASTU SHASTRA?
+WHY IS THE EARTH’S MAGNETIC FIELD AN IMPORTANT FACTOR IN VASTU SHASTRA?

 Like the Sun, the Earths magnetic field, also has a significant influence on the well being of the inmates of the house.
 Just as the Earth is a huge magnet with it’s magnetic North pole near the arctic North pole and the magnetic South pole near the antarctic South pole, the human body behaves like a magnet with the head as the North pole and the feet as the South pole.
 The magnetism in our body is caused because of the presence of Iron ions in our blood.
 So it is impotant that at all times we should ensure that our head does not lie towards the North since like poles always repel each other.
 And scientifically it has been proven that if one sleeps with the head in the North, the blood circulation is affected and it causes headaches, tensions and disturbed sleep.
 Read more about the Earth’s magnetic field here.